tsReusableTools/tsrt/packages/typeorm-transactions/README.md

 app.use(bindTransactionsNamespace); // Now all transactions will be bound to this namespace.

-// Example in any other place
-execInTransactionsNamespace(() => { /* YOUR CODE GOES HERE: SomeService.doStuff()... */ });
+// Example in any other place (this is not necessary if bindTransactionsNamespace was called) execInTransactionsNamespace(() => { /* YOUR CODE GOES HERE: SomeService.doStuff()... */ });

 // SomeRepository.ts
 import { BaseRepository } from '@tsrt/typeorm-transactions';
 import { Repository, EntityRepository, EntityManager } from 'typeorm';

 // Optionally could be annotated w/ TypeORM's `EntityRepository` decorator. export class SomeRepository extends BaseRepository { /* ... */ }